 Sampling your jelly beans

 Okay, now if your household works like mine does… you never actually get to eat the whole bag of jelly beans.
 I only get to eat about one out of every 50 jelly beans.
-So when I grab that one jelly bean, it’s luck of the draw.
-I get what I get; unless it’s the black liquourish type, and I just throw those back and try again.
+So when I grab that one jelly bean, it’s the luck of the draw.
+I get what I get; unless it’s the black licorice type, and I just throw those back and try again.

 Me randomly grabbing that one jelly bean is much like that second configuration, which is the sampling rate.
 With the sampling rate, you are telling the switch to sample one out of every X amount of packets that pass through the interface.

 In this illustration, my sampling rate for the jelly bean bag I bought was 1/50.
 Easy right?